AllenDowney/ElementsOfDataScience/_sources/README.md

 This material is a work in progress, so suggestions are welcome.
 The best way to provide feedback is to [click here and create an issue in this GitHub repository](https://github.com/AllenDowney/ElementsOfDataScience/issues).

+## Case Studies

+In addition to the notebooks below, the *Elements of Data Science* curriculum includes these case studies:

+* [Political Alignment Case Study](https://allendowney.github.io/PoliticalAlignmentCaseStudy/): Using data from the General Social Survey, this case study explore changing opinions on a variety of topics among survey respondents in the United States.
+Readers choose one of about 120 survey questions and see how responses have changed over time and how these changes relate to political alignment (conservative, moderate, or liberal).

+* [Recidivism Case Study](https://allendowney.github.io/RecidivismCaseStudy/): This case study is based on a well known paper, "Machine Bias", which was published by Politico in 2016.
+It relates to COMPAS, a statistical tool used in the criminal justice system to assess the risk that a defendant will commit another crime if released.
+The ProPublica article concludes that COMPAS is unfair to Black defendants because they are more likely to be misclassified as high risk.
+A response article in the Washington Post suggests that "It's actually not that clear."
+Using the data from the original article, this case study explains the (many) metrics used to evaluate binary classifiers, shows the challenges of defining algorithmic fairness, and starts a discussion of the context, ethics, and social impact of data science.

+* [Bite Size Bayes](https://allendowney.github.io/BiteSizeBayes/): An introduction to probability with a focus on Bayes's Theorem.

+* [Astronomical Data in Python](https://allendowney.github.io/AstronomicalData/): An introduction to SQL using data from the Gaia space telescope as an example.

 ## The notebooks

+For each of the notebooks below, you have three options:

+* If you view the notebook on NBViewer, you can read it, but you can't run the code.

-For each of the notebooks below, you have two options: If you run the notebook on Colab, you'll be able to run the code, do the exercises, and save your modified version of the notebook in a Google Drive (if you have one).
-Or, if you download the notebook, you can run it in your own environment.
+* If you run the notebook on Colab, you'll be able to run the code, do the exercises, and save your modified version of the notebook in a Google Drive (if you have one).

+* Or, if you download the notebook, you can run it in your own environment.
 But in that case it is up to you to make sure you have the libraries you need.

 ### Notebook 1

-**Variables and values**: The first notebook explains how to use Jupyter and introduces the two programming features in Python, variables and values.
+**Variables and values**: The first notebook explains how to use Jupyter and introduces variables, values, and numerical computation.

 [Click here to run this notebook on Colab](https://colab.research.google.com/github/AllenDowney/ElementsOfDataScience/blob/master/01_variables.ipynb)